-Welcome to THEMUSEUM, a cultural destination for fresh and inspired ideas located in the City of Kitchener in western Ontario.
+Welcome to THEMUSEUM, a cultural destination for fresh and inspired ideas located in the city of Kitchener.
 It has five floors of interactive exhibits that vary in a wide range of cultural content that attracts both adults and kids.
 From Andy Warhol to the Titanic, you may be surprised at the seemingly unconnectedness of it all.
-But truly, all the exhibits work together to drive curiosity, inspire creativity, accept diversity, and create wonder in all its guests.
+But truly, all the exhibits work together to drive curiosity, inspire creativity, accept diversity and create wonder.
 A visit to THEMUSEUM may leave you with a changed perspective on the world.

 Roughly 107 km south west of downtown Toronto, THEMUSEUM is easily accessible from Highway 401.
 Paid parking is available at nearby parking garages.
 Or, you can reach Kitchener directly from Toronto by train using Via Rail.
 The museum is just 1 km from the station.

 For up-to-date information and details on THEMUSEUM, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 More about THEMUSEUM

 THEMUSEUM is probably the most unique museum in all of Ontario, with five floors full of interactive exhibits.
 It boasts over 5000 square metres of gallery space that openly encourages visitors to be active with as many of the exhibits as possible.
 It’s a great place to be entertained for hours, share laughs and see the world a little differently.